 A lot of beginners ask the question ‘what is the best way to learn programming?’.
 And for good reason too, since there is truly a multitude of different ways to learn programming.
 Books, videos, classes – the list goes on.

 There’s not necessarily a best way though – every method has its pros and cons.
 However, most coders have a preferred way of learning programming that works the best for them.
-I do, and you probably do too.
+You probably do too.

-So in this article, I’m going to present a breakdown of 7 different ways to learn programming, and the pros and cons of each.
+So this article will present a breakdown of 7 different ways to learn programming, and the pros and cons of each.
 At the end, you can make up your own mind which one is best for you.

 1. A Good Old-Fashioned Book